 The other thing that means that O.D. can sometimes span a broader space is the fact that it is often about broader business structures and processes.
 So that might include things like lean engineering or business process re-engineering or Six Sigma, some of those other business improvement type processes, so those might fit into O.D. and those typically would sit out of HR, L&D and talent.
 So that is the subtle difference that we draw on O.D..

 If we think about it, HR can differ from O.D., talent, and L&D to an extent in that HR has still got to manage the day-to-day.
-There is no doubt that if you’re building an HR strategy you might need to focus on how to optimise transactional processes, whether it’s turning recruitment online, improving onboarding it could be about enhancing your disciplinary and grievance process or embedding it, or it could by compliance.
+There is no doubt that if you’re building an HR strategy you might need to focus on how to optimise transactional processes, whether it’s turning recruitment online, improving onboarding processes or it could be about enhancing your disciplinary and grievance process or embedding it, or it could by compliance.
 There are lots of transactional business-driven activities that must sit in an HR strategy quite often.
 Now the difference with those is, an HR strategy might also encompass something like a performance management process.

 So again, we have an area for overlap.
 If we then move into talent management strategy and where we think talent management and L&D differ because very often in talent management, it would be a different term for L&D or someone who sits within the learning and development space.
 For us, the talent management role or a strategy there, it’s a narrower development focus but possibly longer.